 - A few key elements are consistent across the region, such as high intakes of fruits and vegetables, extra virgin olive oil, and whole grains, with moderate amounts of fish, seafood, dairy and meat.

 - Historically, the region has a culture of strong social bonds and communities.

-Why has it become so revered by nutrition experts?
+Why has it become so revered by nutritionists and dietitians?

 While its history is rooted in Mediterranean cultures dating back centuries, it first came to the attention of Western nutrition scientists in the 1950s through the work of Ancel Keys.

 Keys was a scientist revered for his work in metabolism and developing rations for the U.S. army during the Second World War.
 Post-1945, heart disease in the U.S. started to increase and soon became the country’s number one cause of death.

 Keys’ attention soon turned to the Mediterranean when an Italian colleague informed him that countries from the region had a very low incidence of heart disease.